WuYanrui/keras_multilayer_model_for_mnist/README.md

 # keras_multilayer_model_for_mnist
-Learning basic model in keras for mnist recognition
+Learning basic models in keras for MNIST recognition